-- 2/2/1 Upon receipt of a voluntary written individual order from any of its employees covered by this Agreement on forms presently being provided by the Union, the Employer will deduct from the pay due such employee those dues required as the employee's membership in the Union.
-A list of all employees from whose pay dues have been deducted shall be sent to the WLEA. - 2/2/2 Such orders shall be effective only as to membership dues becoming due after the date of delivery of such authorization to the payroll office of the employing unit.
+2/2/1 Upon receipt of a voluntary written individual order from any of its employees covered by this Agreement on forms presently being provided by the Union, the Employer will deduct from the pay due such employee those dues required as the employee's membership in the Union.
+A list of all employees from whose pay dues have been deducted shall be sent to the WLEA.

+2/2/2 Such orders shall be effective only as to membership dues becoming due after the date of delivery of such authorization to the payroll office of the employing unit.
 New individual orders will be submitted on or before the 25th day of any month for deduction the following pay period.
 Deductions shall be made only when the employee has sufficient earnings to cover same after deductions for social security, federal taxes, state taxes, retirement, health insurance, income continuation insurance, and life insurance.
-Deductions shall be in such amount as shall be certified to the Employer in writing by the authorized representative of the local Union. - 2/2/2A Dues shall be deducted each pay period (biweekly).
-The local Union will notify the Office of State Employment Relations of its intent to change from the current deduction method and will provide the amount and frequency of the new deduction. - 2/2/3 Employees represented by the WLEA who have a WLEA membership card on file who move to another position which may be legally represented by the WLEA will have their WLEA dues deduction continued.
+Deductions shall be in such amount as shall be certified to the Employer in writing by the authorized representative of the local Union.

+2/2/2A Dues shall be deducted each pay period (biweekly).
+The local Union will notify the Division of Personnel ManagementOffice of State Employment Relations of its intent to change from the current deduction method and will provide the amount and frequency of the new deduction.

+2/2/3 Employees represented by the WLEA who have a WLEA membership card on file who move to another position which may be legally represented by the WLEA will have their WLEA dues deduction continued.
 When an employee represented by the WLEA who has a WLEA membership card on file moves to a position which may not legally be represented by the WLEA, the dues deducted on behalf of the WLEA shall cease.
 Subsequent to the employee movement, dues deductions will be paid to the local Union having jurisdiction over the geographic assignment of the employee.
 New authorization cards must be submitted as indicated above by employees returning after a leave of absence without pay in excess of twelve (12) months.
-The Employer will remit all such deductions to WLEA within ten (10) days after the payday covering the pay period of deduction. - 2/2/4 Such orders may be terminated in accordance with the terms of the order the employee has on file with the Employer.
-However, under no circumstances shall an employee be subject to the deduction of membership dues without the opportunity to terminate his/her order at the end of any year of its life or earlier by the employee giving at least thirty (30) but not more than one hundred twenty (120) days written notice to the Employer and local Union.
+The Employer will remit all such deductions to WLEA within ten (10) days after the payday covering the pay period of deduction.

-- 2/2/5 In those units that have a fair share or maintenance of membership agreement, the Employer agrees to deduct the amount of dues or proportionate share of the cost of the collective bargaining process and contract administration measured by the amount of dues uniformly required of all members, as certified by the Union from the earnings of the employees in the units.
+- 2/2/4 Such orders may be terminated in accordance with the terms of the order the employee has on file with the Employer.
+However, under no circumstances shall an employee be subject to the deduction of membership dues without the opportunity to terminate his/her order at the end of any year of its life or earlier by the employee giving at least thirty (30) but not more than one hundred twenty (120) days written notice to the Employer and local Union. - 2/2/5 In those units that have a fair share or maintenance of membership agreement, the Employer agrees to deduct the amount of dues or proportionate share of the cost of the collective bargaining process and contract administration measured by the amount of dues uniformly required of all members, as certified by the Union from the earnings of the employees in the units.
 The amount so deducted shall be paid to the Union. - 2/2/6 The Union shall indemnify and save the Employer harmless against any and all claims, demands, suits, or other forms of liability which may arise out of any action taken or not taken by the Employer for the purpose of complying with the provisions of this Section.